ericpriceco/ericpriceco.github.io/content/posts/2024-05-07-self-hosted-gha-runners.md

     - karpenter
 ---

-In this post, I'm going to show how to setup self-hosted Github Action runners on Kubernetes using the [Actions Runner Controller (ARC)](https://github.com/actions/actions-runner-controller) and Karpenter using Terraform.
+In this post, I'm going to show how to setup self-hosted Github Action runners on Kubernetes using the [Actions Runner Controller (ARC)](https://github.com/actions/actions-runner-controller) and Karpenter on Terraform.
 Using Karpenter is not a requirement; however, it will make life easier when using multiple instance types and a mix of spot and on-demand.
-This post won't get into the details on setting up Karpenter since that is done [here](https://eric-price.net/posts/2023-11-21-karpenter-terraform/).
+This post won't get into the details of setting up Karpenter since that is done [here](https://eric-price.net/posts/2023-11-21-karpenter-terraform/).

 This first section is an example Terraform module for GHA ARC on EKS.
 As of this writing, there is a bug with version '0.9.1' that will kill a new runner node before its fully ready, so avoid that release for now.

+One important thing to keep in mind when using ARC is the runner image is not the same as the Github hosted runners.
+You will find that you will need to install dependencies that you didn't need before (ex: python, maven, git, jq).

 ## Module